brickbox-io/brickbox/README.md

 ## Deploy

 [Uvicorn](https://www.uvicorn.org/) is used as the ASGI server to provide async capabilities.
+When changes are made use ```systemctl restart gunicorn``` to update the service.

 ### Static Files